spacewalke/Home_Lab/wazuh-siem-lab/README.md

 ## ⚠️ Challenges Faced
+**Quick Installer Failed**
-- Quick installer failed with GPG key and service startup issues.
+- The fast setup using --a led to GPG key and dashboard startup issues.
+Switching to the full documented method resolved this.
-- Dashboard initially failed to load; required service checks/restarts.
-- Agents required troubleshooting (restart & wait for heartbeat).
+**Dashboard Didn’t Load Initially**
+- Required restarting wazuh-dashboard and elasticsearch services.
+Checking logs was key in identifying the cause.
+**Agent Connection Delays**
+- Agents occasionally took several minutes to register.
+Restarting the agent service usually resolved it.